-Microsoft has just released a Getting started with Microsoft Office 2010 guide that gives customers an overview of the Microsoft Office 2010 suite and how to get started with Office 2010.
+Microsoft has just released a Getting started with Microsoft Office 2010 guide that gives administrators and users of Office an overview of the changes in Microsoft Office 2010.
+The ebook acts as a getting started with Office 2010 guide as well.

-The book's core audience is mainly IT personal, help desk, deployment staff and consultants even though it contains valuable information for end users as well.
+The book's core audience is mainly IT administrators, help desk, deployment staff and consultants even though it contains valuable information for end users as well.

 The Office 2010 ebook has a size of 258 pages that are divided into various chapters of interest, among them the following chapters:

-Some chapters of the book contain information that are not available in all Office 2010 suites, users who have purchased Office Home and Business 2010 for instance do not have access to modules like Publisher or Access.
+Some chapters of the book contain information that are not available in all Office 2010 suites; users who have purchased Office Home and Business 2010 for instance do not have access to apps like Publisher or Access.

 Most chapters contain what's new, what's changed, what's removed and migration information which can be used to quickly compare the new Office 2010 with previous Office releases.